Cody-Howell-Snow/FinalTanksGameConsole/README.md

 ### HOW TO PLAY

 **Using the client app via localhost:**
+First ensure you have an instance of the other project up.

 Navigate to the Games page and select a game to join.
 Open your console and follow the prompts.
- - First will be the link to your website; from the other project, this should be http://localhost:5080
+ - First will be the link to your website; from the other project, this should be http://localhost:5080 (or you can use a devtunnel for cross-devices)
  - Second, put in the Game ID.
-This should be in the address bar
+This should be in the address bar.
  - Third, input a valid ID.
 It will convert it to a negative value to not conflict with other web-based players, and is limited by the C# Int size (2^32).

-Now you should be able to press keys in your console app and you should move on the web visualization.
+Now you should be able to press keys in your console app and you will move on the web visualization.

-**Using the client app via a DevTunnel:**
-Navigate to the Games page and select a game to join.
-If you are not logged in, you'll need to choose a player ID.
-Select the game board by clicking on it.

 Use `W` and `S` to move forward and backwards.
 `A` and `D` rotate counterclockwise and clockwise.